oxc-project/oxlint-migrate/README.md

 `npx oxlint-migrate <optional-eslint-v9-config-path>`

-When no config file provided, we look at the default eslint config filenames in the current directory.
+When no config file provided, the script searches for the default eslint config filenames in the current directory.

 ### User Flow